 An authoritarian form of government is a dictatorship.
-The majority of them are distinguished by having a lone leader and either no party or a weak one. if they all adopt the same mindset a group of leaders could also create this system. because there is little political diversity, no widespread protest or dissent, and a general desire among the populace to change the course of the nation, those in power are successful.
-Here are the listed Top 14 Dictatorship pros and cons to better understand this topic.
+The majority of them are distinguished by having a lone leader and either no party or a weak one.
+If they all adopt the same mindset, a group of leaders could also create this system.
+Because there is little political diversity, no widespread protest or dissent, and a general desire among the populace to change the course of the nation, those in power are successful.
+Here are the listed Top 14 Dictatorship Pros and Cons to help you better understand this topic.

 A Top 7 List Pros of Dictatorship

-- The dictator selects the member of the government
+4. The dictator selects the members of the government

-- Dictators have the ability to use their personalities to advance global diplomacy
+6. Dictators can use their personalities to advance global diplomacy

 A Top 7 List of Cons of Dictatorship